jlunaing/Rotating-Pen-Plotter-Machine/README.md

-# Term Project: Plotting on a Pint Glass
+# Plotting on a Pint Glass

  This repository contains the source code and documentation for the Rotating Pen Plotter Machine project.

  ## Background